 Suddenly I have news on three books to offer.

 My brand new book is called Enduring Bonds: Inequality, Marriage, Parenting, and Everything Else That Makes Families Great and Terrible.
-It is in press at the University of California Press, to be published in February (order from UCPress or Amazon).
+Out now from University of California Press (order from UCPress or Amazon).

 It’s a collection of essays that originated on this blog, all substantially revised and updated.
 For several chapters this meant combining posts in a series to make a longer essay, including those on sexual dimorphism in popular culture, marriage promotion, parenting and children’s names, and the Regnerus Affair.